Tom Holmes (footballer): Reading

 On 26 February 2019, Holmes signed a new contract with Reading until the summer of 2022.

 On 5 December 2021, Holmes scored his first goal for Reading, a Bicycle kick against Hull City.

 On 17 June 2022, Holmes signed a new three-year contract with Reading.

 On 21 July 2022, Holmes was confirmed as Reading's Vice-Captain for the season, behind Captain Andy Yiadom.

-Roeselare Loan
+Loan to Roeselare

 On 2 September 2019 Holmes moved to Belgian First Division B club Roeselare on loan for the 2019–20 season.

+Luton Town

+On 17 January 2024, Holmes signed for Premier League club Luton Town for an undisclosed fee, and returned to Reading on loan until the end of the season.

+On 3 February 2025, Holmes joined Belgian Pro League club Dender EH on loan for the remainder of the 2024–25 season.

+On 1 September 2025, Holmes joined fellow League One side Rotherham United on a season-long loan deal.
+Five days later he made his debut in a 1–0 win over Exeter City but suffered a knee injury that was expected to keep him out for two months.

 Personal life

-Born in England, Holmes is of Canadian descent through his grandmother and may be eligible to represent the Canada national team.
+Born in England, Holmes is of Canadian descent through his grandmother.

 Holmes is studying a degree on a part-time basis.